Jsam1024/Design-demo/README.md

 # Design-demo
-This is a Design Demo
+This is a design example